Sid672/Rangoli/README.md

 j = 0
 t.pencolor("purple")
 ```
-- It's not a good idea to draw an outer pattern from the center because if we do that then the outer and inner pattern will intersect.
+- It would not be a good idea to draw an outer pattern from the center because that could make the outer and inner pattern intersect.
-- To manage it use `t.up()`.
-It moves the pen up from the paper.
-Otherwise, if we change coordinates from (0, 0)(initial coordinates) to (x, y)(new position)
-the pen will trace the path between two points.
+- To manage it use `t.up()`.This moves the pen on the paper.
+Otherwise, if we change coordinates from (0, 0)(initial coordinates) to (x, y)(new position) the pen will trace the path between two points.
-- Then set coordinates using `t.goto(x, y)` and pen down  by `t.down()`.
+- So, set coordinates using `t.goto(x, y)` and put pen down  by `t.down()`.
-- To get the coordinate we should run code 2 to 3 times after both patterns code is completed.
+- To get the coordinate we need to run the code two to three times after both patterns codes are completed.
 ```Python
 t.up()
 t.goto(80, -100)
 t.down()
 ```
-We need to understand some terms before drawing.
+Terms we need to understand before drawing:
 - Pixel is the smallest measurable unit on screen.
 - Nested loop
    - loop inside loop.